SWV volleyball: All higher seeds advance in M7, CD tourneys - NewsBreak

 Castle has record day for Milligan golf team

-The No. 11 Milligan women’s golf team concluded its fall slate in style by winning the Appalachian Athletic Conference (AAC) Fall Preview Championship at the Link Hills Country Club in Greeneville this week.
-The Buffs topped the 10-team tournament by six strokes and defeated a pair of ranked conference...
+The No. 11 Milligan women’s golf team concluded its fall slate in style by winning the Appalachian Athletic Conference Fall Preview Championship at Link Hills Country Club in Greeneville this week.
+The Buffs topped the 10-team tournament by six strokes and defeated a pair of ranked conference opponents, No....

 3 NE TN teams move up in latest AP prep football poll